 - Turn the key switch OFF and remove the key.
 Place the Forward/Reverse handle in the NEUTRAL position.
-Chock the wheels. - 2.
-Disconnect battery and spark plug wire(s).
-See Disconnecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 3.
+Chock the wheels. - Disconnect battery and spark plug wire(s).
+See Side-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5. - 3.
 Remove the battery hold-down clamp from the battery. - 4.
 Lift the battery from the vehicle.
 See following WARNING.